mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 * *ECN*: If ECN marks are available, they can support the bandwidth estimation of the application.

 One goal for the RoQ protocol is to shield RTP applications from the details of QUIC encapsulation, so the RTP application doesn't need much information about QUIC from RoQ, but some information will be valuable.
-For example, it might be desirable that the RoQ implementation provides an indication of connection migration to the RTP application.
+For example, it could be desirable that the RoQ implementation provides an indication of connection migration to the RTP application.

 # Discussion